bkarolcia/ecommerce-template/README.md

 This project was created to expand my knowledge and learn react by programming this ecommerce template.

+# If you want to see this page live, check it ---> https://ecommerce-template-project.herokuapp.com/

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).